Merdan-Kurbanov/Merdan-Kurbanov/README.md

 <h1 align="center">Hi 👋, I'm Merdan</h1>
-<h3 align="center">I am a software engineering student with a focus on web development.
+<h3 align="center">I am a computer engineering student with a focus on web development.
 Proficient in JavaScript, React, Python, and C#.
 Always seeking new challenges and opportunities to improve my skills.
 Follow me on GitHub to see my latest projects and contributions.</h3>